libgdx/gdx-liftoff/README.md

 java -jar gdx-liftoff-VERSION.jar
 ```

-**You should use Java 17+ !** Android tools now require your installed JDK to be version 17 or higher.
+**You must build with Java 17 or newer!** Android tools now require your installed JDK to be version 17 or higher.
+Even if you target only desktop, the included [Construo](https://github.com/fourlastor-alexandria/construo) plugin needs
-You can still target other releases, as low as 8 typically, while building with any of the JDK versions 17 and up.
+a JDK with a version at least 17!
+You can still target other releases, as low as 8 typically, while building with any of
-All stable releases of Java from 8 to 22 work here now.
+the JDK versions 17 and up.
+All stable target releases of Java from 8 to 22 work here now.

 If you have any trouble, you can try our [🐛Troubleshooting Guide🐛](Troubleshooting.md).